Last Updated on April 23, 2022 by Rei Garnet

 What to do if your rabbit ate gerbil food?

-If you did notice some behavioral, urine, and poop changes, call a veterinarian for proper advice.
+If you have noticed some behavioral, urine, and poop changes, call a veterinarian for proper advice.

 Attribution: Photo by openfoodfacts-contributors per Open Food Facts